SUBSCRIBE TO OUR FREE NEWSLETTER

-Fracking is on trial in Pennsylvania this week as two families, who refused to settle in their pursuit of justice, have launched a court battle against Cabot Oil & Gas Corp.
+Fracking is on trial in Pennsylvania this week as two families who refused to settle in their pursuit of justice have launched a court battle against Cabot Oil & Gas Corp.

 Both families live in the town of Dimock, which has become the cornerstone in the fight against fracking and was featured in the 2010 documentary Gasland.
 The film is credited with exposing the toxic impacts of the drilling process, spurring the national anti-fracking movement.

-As NPR's State Impactnotes, "The region surrounding Dimock is what's known as the 'sweet spot,' breaking records with gushing shale gas wells and spurring an upswing in interstate pipeline construction."
+As NPR's State Impactnotes, "The region surrounding Dimock is known as the 'sweet spot,' breaking records with gushing shale gas wells and spurring an upswing in interstate pipeline construction."

-However, since 2008, Dimock families have reported problems with their drinking water, and experienced rashes, nausea, headaches, and dizziness, according to Energy Justice, which is providing legal support for the plaintiffs.
+However, since 2008, Dimock families have reported problems with their drinking water and experienced rashes, nausea, headaches, and dizziness, according to Energy Justice, which is providing legal support for the plaintiffs.

 State Impact explains: